 I love how fast stir-frys come together.
 Broccoli and Beef is one of my favorite dishes, but I avoided making it for years because I thought the recipe involved too many steps for an easy stir-fry dinner.
 The recipe I was given by a friend involved cooking the meat in oil, steaming the veggies, cooking both in a marinade and then adding a sauce – just not going to happen on a busy night.
 Then one evening it occurred to me: I am not a recipe follower!
 So I used the flavors and created a fast and easy Broccoli and Beef recipe that we can enjoy even on busy nights.

 You don’t need a wok to make stir-frys.
 I just use a large frying pan and push ingredients to the side before I work on the sauce in the center like so:

 After you have cut your broccoli florets, don’t toss the stems!
 You can julienne the stems and use them to make Broccoli Slaw.

 - 1 cup white rice

 - 1/2 lb thin flank steak, cut in thin strips

 - 1/2 small onion, cut in thin strips

 - 4 cups broccoli florets

 - 1 cup carrots, julienned

-- Add broccoli and carrots.
-Cook over a medium-high flame for 4 –5 minutes or until broccoli is fork tender and meat is cooked through.
-Remove pan from flame.
+- Stir in the broccoli and carrot sticks.
+Cook over a medium-high flame for 4 to 5 minutes or until broccoli is fork tender and meat is cooked through.

-- Toss the beef and broccoli with the sauce until thoroughly coated.
+- Pour in the Asian stir-fry sauce, and toss the beef and broccoli with the sauce until thoroughly coated and warmed through.

-- Serve Broccoli and Beef over white rice or fried rice.
+- Serve Broccoli and Beef over white rice.